nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 When the above conditions are met and fueled by a Church operator’s mana, these weapons become powerful tranquilizers that are able to partially paralyze a Servant upon direct contact with their S.E.R.V.A.N.T. frame.

-Area of Effect:

-A well-placed shot will paralyze the target area of impact and a small surrounding radius.
+**Area of Effect:** A well-placed shot will paralyze the target area of impact and a small surrounding radius.
 For instance, striking a limb, a portion of the torso, or the head will cause paralysis or a stunning effect in the immediate area.

-Duration:

-A few seconds up to a minute, depending on the weapon's design and the Church operator's reinforcement skill.

-Cost:
+**Duration:** A few seconds at most.

-Equivalent to using your character's Trump Card.
+**Cost:** Equivalent to using your character's Trump Card.

-Naming Scheme:

-All Church weapons adopt the following naming convention:
+**Naming Scheme:** All Church weapons adopt the following naming convention:

-Mxxx [Prototype] [Bird name] [Make]
+`Mxxx [Prototype] [Bird name] [Make]`

-M = Miracle
+- M = Miracle
-xxx = The year of production.
+- xxx = The year of production.
 The holy empire marks 2004 as the new genesis.
 As such, 2004 = 000, 2005 = 001…and so on.
-[prototype] = optional tag for weapons in testing
+- [prototype] = optional tag for weapons in testing
-Bird name = A bird species.
+- Bird name = A bird species.
 Birds of prey are preferred.
-Make = version number.
+- Make = version number.

-Example:
+**Example:**

 M100 Prototype Bateleur Mk-I = a prototype weapon on its 1st version and designed/produced in year 2104 (100th year)